 When you are not sure 3D printing is working for you, we offer test prints for only €50 or €100 per print, depending on size and complexity.
 For this, we will review the design, make a test print, send it to you, and provide feedback on the possibilities.

 Below are examples of product types we could print, but surprise us with your new developments!

-Medical models can be made with an SLA printer, resulting in smooth, nice looking models.
-If the bone model requires to act as a bone (can be cut with a saw or screws placed in it, We can make models using an FDM or SLS printer using FibreTuff.
+Medical models can be made with an SLA printer, making smooth, nice-looking models.
+However, if you require a bone model that needs to act as a bone (can be cut with a saw or screws placed), you can use the FibreTuff material.

-FibreTuff s a composite material that has bone-like properties with excellent drill and screw retention.
+FibreTuff s a composite material with bone-like properties and excellent drill and screw retention.
 The material is biocompatible.
 It has passed the USP Class VI testing.

 FibreTuff models can be autoclaved and be made into a model with bone-like radiopacity, making the material suitable as phantom material

 We can use an FDM, SLS or a bioprinter for trial prints or development prints.
 It depends on your application.
 We can give you advice on this.